Steve Chalke: Health care

 In 2010 Oasis Youth Support, a youth violence intervention service, embedded into St Thomas’ Emergency Department, was set up under Chalke's leadership in partnership with senior hospital staff.
 OYS addresses the underlying issues surrounding the presentation of young people at the ED with violence-related injuries.
 It is designed to address psychosocial and environmental factors associated with the young people's attendance due to violence.
 The service provides a unique opportunity to engage vulnerable young people at a critical moment for change, often those who would not otherwise come to the attention of statutory services.
 It serves two London boroughs – Lambeth and Southwark – which have high levels of deprivation.
 It aims to reduce the number of young people returning to the Emergency Department as a result of violence, and to increase the ED's contribution towards a public health approach to violence in these areas.

 In recent years Chalke's involvement in grassroots healthcare has naturally grown out of the wider work of community development Oasis is now doing in local communities around the UK and beyond.
 Following the 70th anniversary of the NHS in July 2018 he was asked to deliver a speech to senior NHS staff on the way forward in the development of community health and wellbeing, where he stated his view that, "Our problem is that we have medicalised health care, focusing our thinking, energy and funding too narrowly.
 What we call the National Health Service would be better labelled a National Sickness Service.
 It’s time to think differently and invest in the other pillars on which real health and wellbeing are built.
 Health is 3D – it is about body, mind and spirit.
 The NHS cannot solve the health problems of the UK alone.
 It is time to think more radically."
-Oasis has subsequently launched Oasis Community Heath as a new element of its work in partnership with Guy's and St.Thomas’ Charitable Trust and Frimley Park NHS Trust.
+Oasis has subsequently launched Oasis Community Health as a new element of its work in partnership with Guy's and St.Thomas’ Charitable Trust and Frimley Park NHS Trust.